bonvtt123/WBAN-testing/README.md

   - prediction model: Pre-trained model file to predict the next 5 minute data (13 dimensions each).

-  - sever.py: sever for running the prediction model and implementing proposed sampling algorithm for data collection.
+  - sever.py: Sever for running the prediction model and implementing proposed sampling algorithm for data collection.

 ### Data Structure:
-List data (prediction and ground truth):
+- List data (prediction and ground truth):
   - Items 1-12: Represent heart rate data collected over various intervals.
   - Item 13: Represents the step count.

-Additional data:
+- Additional data:
-- Timestamp: collected in the form mm/dd/yy H:M:S
+  - Timestamp: collected in the form mm/dd/yy H:M:S.

 ### Implementation:
+Initially, the smartphone collects data over a specified window size (n = 5 minutes) and predicts the next window.
+It also runs a sampling algorithm to determine data collection requests to the phone.

-At the beginning of every prediction window of 5 minutes (𝑛 = 5), the server predicts the next 5 data, runs sampling algorithm to select sampling epochs (each of 1 minute) in this window and sends the decision to the phone via WiFi.
+After that, at the start of each 5-minute prediction window, the server uses the data from the previous window to make predictions (replacing assumptions with actual observed data).
+The sever then runs sampling algorithm to select sampling epochs (each of 1 minute) in this window and sends the decision to the phone via WiFi.
 The phone then sends a sampling request to FitBit at the beginning of each selected sampling epoch via Bluetooth.
 When requested, FitBit reports the collected sample at the end of the epoch,